Kray-G/kinx/examples/typesetting/KiTTy_en.md

 ### Typesetting Features for Japanese

 KiTTy also supports following feautres for the own requirement in Japanese.
+If you want to add any other languages,
-As I am sorry I do not have any knowkedge for other languages and I could not care about the extension point for other languages, it might need to add a lot of features or many points of fixes.
+I can not lead you because I am sorry I do not have any knowkedge for other languages.
+As it has been  difficult to care about the extension point for other languages, it might need to add a lot of features or many points of fixes.
 But it will be possible to extend features because this is an open source.

-*   Japanese hypehation
+*   Japanese hyphenation
 *   Japanese Ruby like \\ruby\[how to read\]{Difficult Kanji}

 ### PDF Features